Politics of Wales: Senedd

 This means in reality there is a wider definition of "nursing care" than in England and therefore less dependence on means testing in Wales than in England, meaning that more people are entitled to higher levels of state assistance.
 These variations in the levels of charges, may be viewed as de facto tax varying powers.

 This model of more limited legislative powers is partly because Wales had a more similar legal system to England from 1536, when it was annexed and legally became an integral part of the Kingdom of England (although Wales retained its own judicial system, the Great Sessions, until 1830).
 Ireland and Scotland were incorporated into the United Kingdom through negotiations between the respective Kingdoms' Parliaments, and so retained some more differences in their legal systems.
 The Scottish Parliament and the Northern Ireland Assembly have wider powers.

 The Assembly inherited the powers and budget of the Secretary of State for Wales and most of the functions of the Welsh Office.
 After May 2007 the National Assembly for Wales had more extensive powers to legislate, in addition to the function of varying laws passed by Westminster using secondary legislation conferred under the original Government of Wales Act 1998.
 This was significantly enhanced after a referendum in 2011, and the Assembly had primary legislative powers over 20 areas, including Education and Health, from that time.
 This was changed again in 2018 to a system whereby certain powers were 'reserved to' Westminster, and everything not listed was within the powers of the Assembly.
-The post of Secretary of State for Wales, currently Simon Hart, retains a very limited residual role.
+The post of Secretary of State for Wales, retains a very limited residual role.

 Welsh Government

-The Welsh Government (Llywodraeth Cymru), is the executive body of the Senedd, consisting of the First Minister and his Cabinet.
+The Welsh Government (Llywodraeth Cymru), is the executive body of the Senedd, consisting of the First Minister and their Cabinet.

-Following the 2021 Senedd election, a working majority Welsh Labour Government was formed in May 2021.
-The current cabinet members of the 11th Welsh Government consisting of members of the 6th Senedd are:
+Following the 2021 Senedd election, working majority Welsh Labour Governments were formed from May 2021, with the current formed in August 2024 under First Minister Eluned Morgan.
+A full reshuffle of the cabinet is expected in Autumn 2024.
+The current cabinet members of the 13th Welsh Government consisting of members of the 6th Senedd are: